[Minor revision–posted 4/16/18 (replaces 6/29/17 edition)]

 REVIEW: This OP will be reviewed in June of each year.
-The Vice Provost for International Affairs (VPIA) and Associate Vice-Provost for International Program (AVPIP) will coordinate revisions with all other principals as well as the International Affairs Council and will forward substantive revisions to the Provost and Senior Vice President (PSVP), and the President for approval.
+The Vice Provost for International Affairs (VPIA) will coordinate substantive revisions with all other principals as well as the International Affairs Council and will forward such revisions to the Provost and Senior Vice President (PSVP) for approval.

 This OP outlines procedures for establishing academic partnerships with international institutions that typically consist of two steps: (1) an initial Letter of Intent (LoI) to demonstrate the institutions' interest to collaborate, and (2) a subsequent binding agreement describing the requirements and obligations, if any, of such collaboration.

 a.
 TTU has charged the Office of International Affairs (OIA) with the responsibility to coordinate, facilitate, maintain and advocate for initiatives to create international partnerships to foster the university's strategic priorities.

 b.
 In support of TTU's strategic plan, OIA seeks to establish partnerships with the highest caliber international institutions.
 The International Partnerships Administrator (IPA) will work with faculty and administrators to create a workable agreement and will oversee the approval and signature processes.
 The IPA is able to offer guidance for the establishment of any new departmental, college, or university-wide agreements between TTU and international institutions or organizations.
 The first step in initiating any new partnership will be for the initiating department to complete the Partnership Proposal Web Form and return it to the IPA.